opennetworkinglab/aether-docs/pronto_deployment_guide/hw_installation.rst

       protocol: UDP
       port: 69

-   These are used by the DHCP and DNS config to know which servers offer a dns service and tftp.
+   These are used by the DHCP and DNS config to know which servers offer DNS or TFTP service.

 10. Set the MAC address for the physical interfaces on the device.